Glossary of employee benefits and healthcare terms

 Benefit year

-A benefit year refers to the calendar year that an employee benefit such as health insurance is active.
+A benefit year refers to the calendar year during which an employee benefit, such as health insurance, is active.
 For most benefits, the benefit year ends on December 31.
 Allowances, insurance deductibles, and other limits reset at the start of a new benefit year.

 Boomerang employee